gazpachoking/trainaspower/README.md

 Each execution will add the next workout to be completed, so it needs to be scheduled once a day, at a time after you will have finished your workout for the day.

+## TrainAsOne Notes
+You should set your TrainAsOne account to not adjust pace for undulation, (under Profile->Workout Preferences.)
+You are running with power now, undulation is built in!